muratk5n/thirdwave/en/README.md

 ---

 On average reserves increased by 2.4% annually.
 Latest increase was 0.46%.

-Besides that new action offshore around Surinam we don't hear any big news anymore on oil finds, do we?
-Where is the next Ghawar?
-That big bonanza of energy?
+Besides that new action offshore around Surinam we don't hear any big news anymore on oil finds.
+The next Ghawar eludes all.

 ```python
 import pandas as pd